dasmiq/passim/README.md

 # passim

 This project implements algorithms for detecting and aligning similar passages in text, either from the command line or the clojure REPL.
-I can be run either in query mode, where quoted passages from a reference text are found, or all-pairs mode, where all pairs of passages with substantial alignments are found.
+It can be run either in query mode, to find quoted passages from a reference text, or all-pairs mode, to find all pairs of passages within longer documents with substantial alignments.

 ## Usage